edge-cloud/www.edge-cloud.net/_posts/2013-06-07-measuring-network-throughput.md

 ### Hands-On Tests

-Now it's time to verify above's theory in practice: For this we will use the tool <a href="https://iperf.fr/" target="_blank">Iperf</a>, which is widely available on Linux.
+Now it's time to verify above's theory in practice: For this we will use the tool [Iperf](https://iperf.fr/), which is widely available on Linux.
 On Ubuntu you can e.g. install Iperf with `sudo apt-get install iperf`.

 In this case the sender host is an Ubuntu machine located in a data center in Frankfurt, Germany and the receiver host is an Ubuntu machine located in a data center in Las Vegas, USA.
 The latency between the two machines is 173 ms with both machines being connected via an 100 Mbit/s uplink to the internet.